Excoriate/tftest/README.md

 ## Roadmap 🗓️

 - [ ] Add more tests
+- [ ] Add a set of pre-defined error messages

 >**Note**: This is still work in progress, however, I'll be happy to receive any feedback or contribution.
 Ensure you've read the [contributing guide](./CONTRIBUTING.md) before doing so.